0x0OZ/PalestineAdvocacyMedia/Media/Twitter.md

 - [@abomoaaz23](https://twitter.com/abomoaaz23) - Palestinian journalist
 - [@afafpal_](https://twitter.com/afafpal_) - Palestinian journalist
 - [@AhmadReida](https://twitter.com/AhmadReida) -  Palestinian Humanitarian and Activist
+- [@ajplus](https://twitter.com/ajplus) - A digital space in which AJ+ shares stories concerned with presenting current events and topics
+- [@ajplusarabi](https://twitter.com/ajplusarabi) - A digital space in which AJ+ shares stories concerned with presenting current events and topics inspired by contemporary Arab reality focusing presently on the Palestinian cause.
 - [@alhaq_org](https://twitter.com/@alhaq_org) - Al-Haq is an independent Palestinian non-governmental human rights organization based in Ramallah, West Bank.
 - [@AliAbunimah](https://twitter.com/@AliAbunimah) - Independent worker, Author of “One Country” and “The Battle for Justice in Palestine
 - [@aljarmaqnet](https://twitter.com/@aljarmaqnet) - A Palestinian news agency in Arabic